At a Glance

 One of these things is not like the others

 Founder John C. Bogle knew he was taking a different track in mutual funds when he launched Vanguard, the "Vanguard Experiment," he called it.
 Bogle wanted to find ways to cut administrative costs in the mutual fund industry; as a result, Vanguard's model is unlike that of other mutual funds.
-Instead of being controlled by an external management company, Vanguard is owned by its shareholders and its funds are independent investment companies that in turn own the Vanguard Group.
+Instead of being controlled by an external management company, Vanguard is owned by its shareholders and its funds are independent investment companies that in turn own Vanguard.
 This lowers the funds' operating expenses by cutting middleman fees, and Vanguard further lowers the bottom line by spending very little on marketing.
 As for the savings, well, those go to the customers who pay low fees.
 Vanguard's top executives have been vocal in their critique of the mutual fund industry's habit of charging high fees and hitting customers with hidden costs.

 Join the crew